Plankton5544/MASH/README.md

+'''
 #==BASH=Math=Library==#

-A pure BASH floating-point arithmetic library using only shell builtins; No external dependencies like are required!
+A pure BASH floating-point arithmetic library using only shell builtins; No external dependencies are required!

 #-FEATURES-#
 |
 |- **Fixed-point arithmetic** with 6 decimal places of precision
-|- **Pure Bash** built with onlz bash builtins, so no external calls!
+|- **Pure Bash** built with only bash builtins, so no external calls!
 |-- **Comprehensive operations** including:
   |- Basic arithmetic: add, subtract, multiply, divide
   |- Advanced functions: square root, power, absolute value